There’s been a good amount of change in my life recently.

 Puppies truly are the best icebreakers!

-1) I tossed the pups’ highly processed kibble and introduced fresh, raw meals (link to my ebook 20 Raw Meals For Dogs).
+- Tossed the pups’ highly processed kibble and introduced fresh, raw dog food.

-2) I stopped using harsh topical pest preventatives on the pups and started using gentle, non-chemical alternatives instead (Anicura & Dr. Harvey’s).
+- Stopped using harsh topical pest preventatives on the pups and started using gentle, non-chemical alternatives instead.
+For example, the Wondercide Flea & Tick spray.

-4) I started using cleaning products around the house that didn’t contain harmful chemicals and were gentle on the environment.
+- Started using cleaning products around the house that don’t contain harmful chemicals and that are gentle on the environment.
+For example, Mrs Meyer’s Multi Surface Cleaner.

 (Not so) Fun Fact: Did you know that dryer sheets are loaded with chemicals??
 Once I found out, I completely stopped using them and guess what, I don’t miss them one bit.